 You'll learn strategies to work with individuals with communication disorders, physical limitations, and mental health conditions.
 Your classroom is specifically designed to provide you with access to the tools and technologies required to address client needs.
 This mock rehab clinic/classroom is equipped with everything from wheelchairs and walkers to a kitchen and a bathroom so you can put the theories you learn into practice.

-Learning Outcomes
+Program Learning Outcomes

-Upon completion of this program, you will be able to:
+Upon successful completion of the program, graduates will be able to:

 • Communicate effectively using a variety of written, verbal, and non-verbal methods with clients, colleagues and others